About This Chapter

-- History, causes and effects of school and domestic violence
+- Recognize the causes and effects of school violence

-After viewing these lesson videos and texts take the accompanying quizzes to reinforce your learning and reveal topics you may yet wish to review.
+After viewing these lesson videos and texts, take the accompanying quizzes to reinforce your learning and reveal topics you may wish to review again.
 Use video tags to go directly to key topics, or read over the material using the lesson transcripts.
 If you have any questions, ask our expert instructors.